Policies

 SUPPORT AND SERVICES

-Adult learners are not required to report an incident of, or make a complaint about, sexual violence in order to obtain the supports and services.
+Adult learners and employees are not required to report an incident of, or make a complaint about, sexual violence in order to obtain the supports and services.

 Healthcare Options, Crisis Support & Counseling Ontario Network of Sexual Assault/Domestic Violence Treatment Centres https://www.sadvtreatmentcentres.ca/